 You wouldn’t leave toys on the stairs for fear that someone will trip up.
 The same goes with leaving a trail of content on a menu landing page.
 By a menu landing page, I mean a page that displays when you click on a 2nd or 3rd tier menu of a fairly large website.
 Allow me to explain this analogy further.

-Think of your main menu as a staircase, that users travel up and down to discover content.
+Think of your main website menu as a staircase, that users travel up and down to discover content.
 A user-friendly menu will allow users to zip up and down quickly.
 It does this by stepping users through a sensible hierarchy of choices, that reflect how users think.

 It directly causes one of the most common issues I encounter when testing the usability of menus with 3-4 levels.
 Menu landing pages with too much filler content act like kids' toys left on a staircase: they can trip up users and take them wildly off-track.
 I’ve seen this problem time and time again, and it's easy to avoid and fix.